elixir-cldr/cldr/README.md

 ### Testing

-Tests cover the full 571 locales defined in CLDR.
+Tests cover the full ~700 locales defined in CLDR.
 Since `Cldr` attempts to maximize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

-Tests are run on Elixir 1.11 and later.  `ex_cldr` may not run on Elixir versions before 1.11.
+Tests are run on Elixir 1.11 and later.  `ex_cldr` is not supported on Elixir versions before 1.11.